ceskmcfran/USALprojects-sockets/README.md

 # USALprojects-sockets
-Sockets Practice of computer networking
+Sockets practice of computer networking I

 ### PLEASE, FORK THIS PROJECT IF YOU WANT TO WORK WITH HIM.
 ### CONSIDER TO STAR THIS PROJECT, THANKS